Creative Hive

 I don’t know if there is one special back-pocket maneuver that is guaranteed to boost business drastically when things aren’t going well, but there are a few things that we’ve found can help reignite the energy around the business again.

-For us, I think It’s posting and engaging way more on social media.
+For us, I think it’s posting and engaging way more on social media.
 It just gets people thinking about you again, even if it doesn’t directly correlate with sales.

 Sometimes it’s doing something as simple as a short sale or an exciting blog post.